-To learn more about why WordPress is the most widely distributed CMS technology in the world, see this article:
+To learn more about why WordPress is the most widely distributed content management system technology in the world, see the article below:

 - 2 What Is A CMS?

-- 3 Benefits Of Using WordPress As A CMS
+- 3 Using WordPress As A Content Management System

 - 4 1 – WordPress Is Free